Alex4386/Typhon/.github/docs/volcano/status.md

 - Water bodies near the volcano are affected by heat levels
 - The landscape gradually transforms based on the volcano's status

-By implementing this spectrum of volcanic states, Typhon creates volcanoes that feel alive - changing, breathing, and evolving over time, just like their real-world counterparts.